Ludonovan/CMPE412FinalProject/README.md

-# SALTED: A Mock UI For a Login System
+# A Mock UI For a Login System
 ### Final project for CMPE 412 (Networks and Security) at Shippensburg University.